framedsc/Sitesource/markdown/GameGuides/assassins_creed_unity.md

 *_The default Toggle HUD controller key interferes with Hatti's Camera Control bindings - it is recommended to change this mod's controller binding for toggling the HUD for ease of use._

 1. Locate _d3dx.ini_ in the game directory, open it with a text editor and go to line 158.
 2. Replace _XB_LEFT_THUMB_ with any binding of your choice (that does not interfere with any existing tool hotkey).

+### Setting up ReShade's depth buffer

+Assassin's Creed Unity will break shaders that use depth when you first setup ReShade as the game uses a reversed depth buffer, so changing `RESHADE_DEPTH_INPUT_IS_REVERSED ` from 0 to 1 in the global preprocessor definitions should fix it.
+After that, you may also have to select the correct buffer depending on your ReShade version as it may choose the incorrect one by default.
+Keep in mind that in some cutscenes, depth shaders will not work regardless of your settings.

 ### Useful Links